Gildo Insfrán: Governor

-On October 23, Insfrán triumphed for the fifth consecutive time in the general elections with 76% of the votes.
+On October 23, Insfrán won for the fifth consecutive time in the general elections with 76% of the votes.
 Some media outlets in the province reported a series of incidents in the area of Ingeniero Juárez before the elections.
 The news portal Opinión Ciudadana reported that José Palma's van, an associate of Francisco Nazar, the Catholic priest who competed against Insfrán for the governorship, was set on fire.

-On Thursday night, three days before the elections, the candidate for mayor José Luis Maldonado from the Frente Amplio party and a companion of Nazar, was attacked with a knife by a political operative.
-On Saturday the 15th, Pablo Egues, the authority of the Wichí Esperanza Community, died due to the extortion he suffered in his final days by Mayor Cristino Mendoza, who broke into his home accompanied by a group of thugs to force Egues to hand over the ID cards of the people in his indigenous community for use in the elections.
+On 12 October, the candidate for mayor José Luis Maldonado from the Frente Amplio party and a companion of Nazar, was attacked with a knife by a political operative.
+On 15 October, Pablo Egues, the authority of the Wichí Esperanza Community, died due to the extortion he suffered in his final days by Mayor Cristino Mendoza, who broke into his home accompanied by a group of thugs to force Egues to hand over the ID cards of the people in his indigenous community for use in the elections.
 Egues resisted, and the violence escalated to the point where the mayor's lawyer destroyed Egues' house with his car.
 This tragic event was condemned by the Permanent Assembly for Human Rights.

 However, it was also reported that the members of the Wichí Barrio Viejo community were detained and forced to vote.
 In parallel, the AMRA-Foro Médico Ciudadano de Formosa, accredited to participate in the elections as one of the observers, released a report revealing that a total of 10,000 Paraguayans (including a Paraguayan government official) crossed into Formosa's territory to vote in the elections, using only two border crossings, without including the Friendship Bridge, where pedestrians enter without any controls.
 People close to Insfrán's circle claimed that the elections were conducted normally and that 67.3% of the electoral roll participated.

 Gildo Insfrán assumed office on December 11 for the 2011-2015 term.

 In the elections on October 25, 2015, Insfrán emerged as the winner with 73.3% of the votes, thus beginning his sixth consecutive term.

 In the 2017 primary elections (PASO), it was announced that the electoral justice would use a system to register the fingerprints of voters in the province to prevent electoral fraud, due to reports of Paraguayan nationals crossing the border into Argentina to vote in Formosa.

 Insfrán was re-elected in 1999, 2003, 2007, 2011, 2015, 2019 and 2023.